-For years Bent’s Old Fort had been the center of trade for this large area.
-However, by the time the Mexican-American War began in 1846 the U.S. Army decided to use the post as a staging base for the conquest of New Mexico.
-That summer General Stephen W. Kearny and his Army of the West, consisting of about 1,650 dragoons and Missouri Volunteers from Fort Leavenworth, Kansas, followed by some 300 to 400 wagons of Santa Fe traders, rested at the fort before proceeding to occupy New Mexico.
-After the war the Government failed to adequately compensate the Bents for their use of the fort and business began to decline due to unrest among the southern Indian tribes and raids against the wagon trains.
-In 1849, William Bent offered to sell the fort to the U.S. Army in 1849, but they declined.
+For years, Bent’s Old Fort had been the center of trade for this large area.
+However, by the time the Mexican-American War began in 1846, the U.S. Army decided to use the post as a staging base for the conquest of New Mexico.
+That summer, General Stephen W. Kearny and his Army of the West, consisting of about 1,650 dragoons and Missouri Volunteers from Fort Leavenworth, Kansas, followed by some 300 to 400 wagons of Santa Fe traders, rested at the fort before proceeding to occupy New Mexico.
+After the war, the Government failed to adequately compensate the Bents for their use of the fort and business began to decline due to unrest among the southern Indian tribes and raids against the wagon trains.
+In 1849, William Bent offered to sell the fort to the U.S. Army, but they declined.
 Disillusioned, he set fire to the fort and moved 38 miles down the Arkansas River, where he founded Bent’s New Fort in an ill-fated attempt to restore his trading business.
 In 1859 William Bent leased his new fort to the Army.

 Having acquired land through his well-connected wife, Rumalda, Thomas moved his family to present-day Colorado in 1862.
 There, they built an L-shaped, 6-room home on the west bank of the Purgatoire River.
 The same year he also built a trading store that would service the area as well as travelers along the Santa Fe Trail.
 Before long, more settlers moved to the area and the ranching and agricultural settlement of Boggsville was born.
 Just a few years later, with the help of some of the locals, Boggs built a larger adobe house in 1866 that Territorial architecture with Spanish Colonial architecture.